IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** See the following note:  [How to reset a device](https://igel-community.github.io/IGEL-Docs-v02/Docs/HOWTO-Add-Applications/#optional-how-to-reset-a-device)

-**Q:** How do I update an OS 11 device to OS 12?

-**A:** OS 11.09.100 or higher is required to update to OS 12.
-Additional details can be found here: [KB: Upgrading from IGEL OS 11 to IGEL OS 12](https://kb.igel.com/igelos-11.09/en/upgrading-migration-from-igel-os-11-to-igel-os-12-101063106.html)

 **Q:** Does OS 12 support SCCM deployments?

 **A:** Yes.
 Mass deployment of IGEL OS 12 Base System via SCCM is possible – offered via tool and corresponding image of OS 12.
 [Link to Download](https://www.igel.com/software-downloads/cosmos/).
 [KB: IGEL OS SCCM Add-On](https://kb.igel.com/igelos-11.08.330/en/igel-os-sccm-add-on-88022481.html)